Jamestown High School (Virginia): Athletics

-Jamestown also had their first female football player during the 2000-2001 season.
+Jamestown also had their first female football player during the 2000–2001 season.

 Theatre

 The Jamestown High School Theatre Department formed in September 1997.
 Traditionally it produces three shows every year.
 There is a fall one-act, a fall play and a spring musical.
 Jamestown has competed in the Virginia High School League (VHSL) One-Act competitions at the district, regional, and state level.
 Its production of Degas C'est Moi won all three VHSL Championships.

 Music

 Jamestown has several musical groups, including a symphonic band and wind ensemble, a marching band and mixed, jazz and chamber choirs.

 Band

 The band has won a superior rating every year after its founding year and has traveled to numerous destinations across the US for competition.

 Marching band

 The marching band is by far the largest musical group at Jamestown.
-The instrumentation consists of woodwinds, brass, a drum line and a pit (usually keyboard instruments and axillary instruments).
+The instrumentation consists of woodwinds, brass, a drum line and a pit (usually keyboard instruments and auxiliary instruments).
 There is also a color guard that twirls colorful flags, dance, and use other visuals as the school board does not allow the use of rifles or sabers in performances.
 The band uses a technique very similar to modern style drum and bugle corps.